andrivet/ADVi3pp/README.md

 ##### Option 1 - Manual copy

-* Download the LCD resources: [ADVi3pp-LCD-1.0.0.zip](https://github.com/andrivet/ADVi3pp-Marlin/releases/download/v1.0.0.0/ADVi3pp-LCD-1.0.0.zip)
+* Download the LCD resources: [ADVi3pp-LCD-1.0.0.zip](https://github.com/andrivet/ADVi3pp-Marlin/releases/download/advi3%2B%2B1.0.0/ADVi3pp-LCD-1.0.0.zip)
 * Unzip the file somewhere
-* Copy manually the files under `SD` to the root of a microSD card.
+* Copy manually all the files and folders in the uncompressed zip file to the root of a microSD card.
 The microSD card **has** to be formatted with the following parameters: FAT32, 4096 bytes per cluster (i.e. 8 sectors).
 To format under Linux (and macOS with the `dosfstools` Homebrew package):

 ```
 mkfs.fat -F 32 -n SD -s 8 -v /dev/disk2